isabella232/bas-style-kit/README.md

 * customised version of the Bootstrap framework (using Sass variable overrides)
 * custom variants of Bootstrap components
 * additional components inspired by other frameworks or organisations
+* design patterns (see below)

+### Patterns

+Design patterns are used to demonstrate preferred ways to pass on information to users, or ask them for information.
+For example, information to show when a service is unavailable, formatting dates consistently or asking users for their username in a consistent way.

+Patterns should be based on evidence for their effectiveness, for common patterns evidence from organisations such as GDS and other government departments should be strongly considered, for BAS/NERC use-cases, local research should be conducted, though it is accepted this will be less developed than general use-cases.

+Examples of each pattern are listed in the [Testbed](#testbed).
+For released patterns, these form reference examples to aid their implementation in themes and templates, or use directly by copying the design/markup.

 ## Usage